Miku Expo

 Hatsune Miku Expo (stylized in all caps) is a series of world tours organized by Crypton Future Media starring the virtual singing software character Hatsune Miku.
 The performances include notable user-created Vocaloid songs and digital choreography of Miku dancing, projected onto glass screens.
 The pre-recorded Miku vocals are backed by a live instrumental band.
-The tour started on May 28, 2014 in Jakarta, Indonesia, with new shows added every year, with the exception of 2021, 2022 and 2023 where Hatsune Miku-related events were held virtually and livestreamed on platforms such as Twitch, YouTube and Niconico.
-In-person Miku Expo shows were resumed on April 4, 2024 in Vancouver, Canada.
+The tour started on May 28, 2014, in Jakarta, Indonesia, with new shows added every year, with the exception of 2021, 2022 and 2023 where Hatsune Miku-related events were held virtually and livestreamed on platforms such as Twitch, YouTube and Niconico.
+In-person Miku Expo shows were resumed on April 4, 2024, in Vancouver, Canada.
 As of 2024, the tour consisted of 82 shows spanning the continents of Asia, North America, Europe and Oceania.
-The largest attendance for a Miku Expo performance was over 8,000 at Wembley Arena in London for the Europe 2024 tour.
+The largest attendance for a Miku Expo performance will be over 20,000 at both the O² Arena in London and Accor Arena in Paris for the Europe 2026 tour.

-The latest show, and the last show of Miku Expo 2024, was set on November 26, 2024 in Perth, Australia.
-The latest scheduled tour is Miku Expo 2026, scheduled from April 12 to May 19 in North America.
+The latest show, and the last show of Miku Expo 2026 North America, was set on May 19, 2026, in Mexico City, Mexico.
+The latest scheduled tour is Miku Expo 2026 Europe, scheduled from November 12 to 27.